VinayakMaharaj/VinayakMaharaj/README.md

 # 👨🏻‍💻 About Me:

 - 🤔 &nbsp; Exploring new technologies and coding techniques which interest me.
-- 🎓 &nbsp; Studying Computer Science and Statistics at University of Toronto ('25).
+- 🎓 &nbsp; Studying Computer Science and Statistics at University of Toronto (August 2024).
 - 💼 &nbsp; Currently seeking internship opportunities.
 - 🌱 &nbsp; Learning more about Next.JS, Natural Language Processing, Tensorflow and Machine Learning
 - ✍️ &nbsp; Currently working on a portfolio website and some other full stack development projects in my freetime :)